The Gambling Law Review: Overview of US Federal Gaming Law

 III Current status and recent developments

-Gambling has achieved mainstream acceptance of some form in nearly every state, with some form of gambling currently permitted in 48 states.58 The type of gambling permitted by the states varies widely.
-Some states only permit state-sponsored lotteries, while others have racetracks, casinos or sports wagering.59
+Gambling has achieved mainstream acceptance of some form in nearly every state, with some form of gambling currently permitted in 48 states.59 The type of gambling permitted by the states varies widely.
+Some states only permit state-sponsored lotteries, while others have racetracks, casinos or sports wagering.60

 Recent developments in gambling regulation have focused on sports betting and non-traditional gambling games.
 The latter includes skill games, fantasy sports competitions, social casino games and internet sweepstakes cafes.
 Outside of the regulatory context, e-sports have gained momentum in the United States and appear on the cusp of mainstream awareness.
-Whether their growth trajectory will lead them into legal difficulties like those experienced by DFS (discussed in subsection iv, below) remains to be seen.
+Whether their growth trajectory will lead them into legal difficulties like those experienced by DFS (discussed in Section III.iv) remains to be seen.

 i Sports betting

 The landscape for sports betting in the United States changed dramatically in 2018.
 After several attempts, the state of New Jersey succeeded in invalidating the federal sports-betting prohibition in PASPA.
 In May 2018, the Supreme Court in Murphy v.
 National Collegiate Athletic Association held that the statute was unconstitutional.61

 The Court concluded that PASPA impermissibly 'commandeered' the regulatory powers of states, compelling them to devote state resources to enforce the federal prohibition.62 A principle of US constitutional law, known as the anti-commandeering principle, imposes limitations on the ability of the federal government to impose such obligations.63 (Note that New Jersey did not advance, and the Court did not address, an additional constitutional argument – that PASPA impermissibly discriminates among the states by granting Nevada, Oregon, Delaware and Montana certain exemptions from its prohibitions.)